Live Well Cheshire East home page

 There are two ways you can access this.

-- Speaking to an Assistive Technology Provider.
-The Council’s Partner for Assistive Technology is Wellbeing (part of the Doro Group).
-You can contact them to speak to them about accessing the service privately on the number 0330 111 5020.
+- By speaking to an Assistive Technology Provider.
+The Council’s Partner for Assistive Technology is Welbeing Cheshire East.
+You can contact them to speak to them about accessing the service privately on the number 01323 644422.

 - By having a social care assessment.
 This may lead to Assistive Technology being identified as meeting your eligible care needs.
 This could then be arranged for your care.